close

 Authentication API key in URL (security risk) Secure header-based authentication

-Documentation Outdated, community-maintained Comprehensive with interactive code examples
+Documentation Outdated, community-maintained Comprehensive with interactive examples

 Data validation Community-dependent quality Scientific validation, 98% correlation with ground monitors